 Our planet also crosses the orbital path of Halley’s Comet at the other end of the year, giving rise to the Orionid meteor shower, which is usually at its best in the predawn hours on or near October 21.

 Bottom line: What’s a good shower for the Southern Hemisphere?
-In 2015, the next one will be the Eta Aquarid shower on the mornings of May 5, 6, and 7.
+In 2016, it’s the Eta Aquarid shower on the mornings of May 5 and 6.
+It’s okay in the Northern Hemisphere, too!
 How to watch, some history, chart showing radiant point in this post.